 AP, Coll; D, I, CP

 You can simulate Rosalind Franklin's famous X-ray diffraction experiments that led to the discovery of the DNA double helix.
-All you need is a visible laser and two-dimensional patterns on a diffraction grating slide from the DNA Optical Transform Kit.
+All you need is a visible laser and two-dimensional diffraction pattern transparencies from the DNA Optical Transform Kit.

-Note, as of January 2011 the DNA Diffraction Slides have been updated.
-The new slides are laser photo plotted at a higher resolution which allows us to better model the true structure of B-DNA.
-As a result you will find that the diffraction pattern of B-DNA (cell J) is different than that produced by the old diffraction slides, but is a more accurate representation of DNA's structure.
+Note, as of January 2011 the DNA Diffraction Transparencies have been updated.
+The new transparencies are laser photo plotted at a higher resolution which allows us to better model the true structure of B-DNA.
+As a result you will find that the diffraction pattern of B-DNA (cell J) is different from that produced by the old diffraction transparencies, but is a more accurate representation of DNA's structure.
 The manual has been updated accordingly; please refer to it for more information.

-The kit includes: a manual with background information and directions, a diffraction slide with patterns, and overhead transparency masters.
+The kit includes: a manual with background information and directions, a diffraction pattern transparency, and overhead transparency masters.
 A source of visible laser light is not included, but any red laser pointer will work.
-Your students can participate as well—additional diffraction slide can be purchased in sets of 5 or 10.
+The comprehensive manual provides: an overview of the DNA structure solution and diffraction principles; an optical transform demonstration; Your students can participate as well—additional diffraction transparencies can be purchased in sets of 5 or 10.

-- Set of 5 additional diffraction slides only Order No. 11-005
+- Set of 5 additional diffraction transparencies only Order No. DNA 5s

 (MS), HS, AP, Coll; G, I